contractautomataproject/ContractAutomataLib/README.md

 that are no longer available.

-Featured modal contract automata (FMCA) have been introduced in  for modelling contract-based dynamic service product lines, and are an extension of modal service contract automata and and contract automat.
+Featured modal contract automata (FMCA) have been introduced for modelling contract-based dynamic service product lines, and are an extension of modal service contract automata  and contract automata.
 An FMCA can model either single services (called *principals*) or compositions of services based on an orchestrated coordination .
 The goal of each principal is to reach an accepting (final) state by matching its requests with